 You can edit either file directly in-place.
-The file comparison automatically updates as you make changes.
+The file comparison dynamically updates as you make changes.

-This gives you an immediate idea of the extent of the differences between the files being compared.
+These marks within the scroll bar area give an immediate idea of the extent of the differences between the files being compared.
 Each colour-coded mark on the strip represents a difference.
-You can click on the overview strip to jump directly to particular change.
+Click an overview mark to jump directly to the related change.

 This block of text is present only in the right-hand file.
 The connecting lines show you exactly where the text would have to be inserted in the left file to make the two files identical.